 What are Thai Bananas?

 Thai banana fruit comes from Musa black banana plants.
-These hardy banana trees grow to about 20 feet (6 meters) in height.
+These hardy banana trees grow to about 20 feet (6 m.) in height.
 The plant starts out green but after a few months, the trunk and petioles turn a dark brown to black in color.
-They can be grown in USDA zones 7-11 and make a great house or patio plant grown in containers.
+They can be grown in USDA zones 7 through 11 and make a great house or patio plant grown in containers.
 This variety is not only cold hardy, but disease and wind resistant too.

 Banana development is nothing short of amazing.
 This tropical herbaceous plant grows from an underground corm and consists of a pseudostem (trunk) made up of layers of leaf sheaths.
 The banana flowers appear in groups called “hands” along the stem of the plant.
 They are covered by purplish bracts that roll back and drop off as the fruit stem develops.
 The first hands to appear are female flowers that develop into Thai banana fruit, small and similar to plantains but sweeter.